3D printing filament: Commercially produced filament

 Stacks of commercially produced filament which have been shrink-wrapped to protect the filament from moisture.

-In commercial production, the plastic nurdles are always white or clear.
+In commercial production, the plastic nurdles are always either white or clear.
 Pigments or other additives are added to the material before it is melted to create coloured filament or filament with special properties, e.g. increased strength or magnetic properties.
 Before the filament is extruded the nurdles are heated to 80 °C to dry it and reduce water content.
-The nurdles must be dried as many thermoplastics are hygroscopic and extrusion of damp plastic causes dimensional flaws (this is also the case when the finished filament is being printed).
-From there the nurdles are fed into a single screw extruder where it is heated and extruded into a filament.
+The nurdles must be dried, as many thermoplastics are hygroscopic and extrusion of damp plastic causes dimensional flaws (this is also the case when the finished filament is being printed).
+From there, the nurdles are fed into a single screw extruder where it is heated and extruded into a filament.
 The diameter is often measured by a laser beam(not melting) as part of a quality control mechanism to ensure correct diameter of the filament.
 The filament is then fed through a warm water tank which cools the filament which gives the filament its round shape.
 The filament is then fed through a cold water tank to cool it to room temperature.
 It is then wound onto a spool to create the finished product.